 The reported statistics on the likelihood of developing incontinence after a radical prostatectomy vary considerably.
 The literature reviewed cites levels from about 2 to 15 percent.
-However, most of these statistics are reported by urologists performing the procedures and are likely biased in favor of the procedure.

 Statistics on Incontinence After Surgery